axtex/sourcely/README.md

 OpenAI embeddings (`text-embedding-3-small`) offer strong retrieval quality at low cost.
 Claude Haiku handles the generation step — grounded in the retrieved passages — which keeps answers factual and citation-ready.
 The two-model approach separates *retrieval quality* from *generation quality* and lets you swap either independently.

 **Why pgvector instead of a dedicated vector DB?** pgvector keeps the entire stack in one database.
 For this scale (PDFs in the tens to hundreds), the operational overhead of Pinecone/Weaviate isn't justified.
-A single `CREATE INDEX USING hnsw` gives sub-10ms similarity search.
+An IVFFlat cosine index on the embedding column is enough for nearest-neighbour search without a second data store.

 **Why async Lambda processing?**
 Chunking and embedding a 20-page PDF takes 5–15 seconds — too long for a synchronous HTTP response.
 The Lambda triggered by S3 upload handles processing out-of-band, and the frontend polls status until the doc is ready.